Video shows Tyre Nichols calling for his mother, beaten by officers now charged in his death – KION546

 Officers yell at him to lie down and threaten to tase him.
 One officer tells him, “Bitch put your (hands) behind your back before I break them.”

-Nichols can be heard telling them, “You guys are doing a lot right now. … I’m just trying to go home.
-I am on the ground!”
+Nichols can be heard telling them, “You guys are doing a lot right now.
+I am on the ground.”

-At 8:25 p.m., one officer sprays Nichols in the face with pepper spray.
-Nichols then struggles to his feet and begins running from the officer as one another shoots a taser at him that apparently didn’t make contact.

 A struggle ensues.
 Nichols gets up and runs, and the officers chase him.

-A different body camera video shows some of what happens when officers catch Nichols on a neighborhood street minutes later, around 8:34 p.m.
+• A different body-cam video shows some of what happens when officers catch Nichols on a neighborhood street minutes later.

 Nichols screams for his mom as the video shows an officer arriving at this scene.